 Sweet onion quiche or Zwiebelkuchen is a typical German recipe, that was given to me by my friend Angela.
 I told her I would give her a shout out, and she agreed to share this simple yet delicious recipe with me.
 Angela brought this delightful dish to my house for a party.
 One bite and I had to ask her for the recipe.

-Sweet onion quiche is another example of European frugality, and one that shows that you don’t need fancy ingredients to create a fabulous dish.
+You don’t need fancy ingredients to create a fabulous dish.
 Because you are using sweet onions, the taste is not overly “oniony” for lack of a better word.
 It vaguely reminds me of the Spanish Potato Pie which appears in this blog.

 Angela uses sour cream in her Sweet Onion Quiche.
 This is a great addition to the recipe because it gives the egg mixture a really soft creamy consistency, almost like scrambled eggs.
 I also like that Angela confessed that she uses store bought crust (gasp) when she is in a pinch.
 This recipe also uses a small amount of “speck” a German ham similar to prosciutto, but different in that it is first brined and then cold smoked.
 It is fantastic.
 Angela says that you can use a wood smoked bacon if you are unable to find speck.

-The one ingredient that caught my eye was ground caraway seeds.
 To be honest with you I had never used caraway before in cooking.
 The amount the recipe called for was so small that I considered skipping it altogether.
 Holy cow, am I glad I didn’t skip it.
 Caraway (carum carvi) is popular in European and Mediterranean cuisine.
 It has a warm, sweet and peppery taste and aroma.
 Believe me its subtle taste is felt on the palate even in small amounts.
 It comes from the same family as dill, anise, fennel and cumin.
 Caraway also happens to have some medicinal benefits such as anti-oxidant and digestive properties.

 Sweet Onion Quiche: Zwiebelkuchen